1010todd/Endless-Endless-Sky/README.md

  Partially derived from Nucleartaxi's [Endless Sky Generators](https://github.com/Nucleartaxi/endless-sky-generators)

-WARNING: Highly experimental, not stable enough for regular gameplay yet.
+WARNING: Highly experimental, may not stable enough for regular gameplay.

 WARNING: Data folder and generated sprites will be reset every update.